7bryan/pygame-experiments/README.md

-Pygame Experiments
+# 🎮 pygame-experiments

-A collection of small prototypes, tests, and ideas built while exploring Pygame and game development concepts.
+A collection of small projects and experiments built using [Pygame](https://www.pygame.org/).
-These projects are mostly for learning, experimenting, and having fun with game mechanics, graphics, and input handling.
+Each project explores a different game mechanic, concept, or visual effect.

+---
-Projects Included:
+## 📂 Projects
- - Ping Pong – A simple two-player pong clone with basic scoring and ball speed mechanics.
+- 🏓 **Ping Pong** – A simple two-player table tennis game.
 - (More experiments coming soon...)

+---

+## 📜 License
+This repository is licensed under the [MIT License](LICENSE)